How to Become a Costume Designer: Education and Career Roadmap

 Learn how to become a costume designer.
 Research the job description and education requirements, and find out how to start a career in costume design.

 While there are no formal education requirements to become a costume designer, experience is key when looking for employment.
-In addition to providing costume designer certificate and degree programs, colleges and universities may offer opportunities for students to create costumes for school productions.
+In addition to providing fashion design certificate and degree programs, colleges and universities may offer opportunities for students to create costumes for school productions.
 The table below includes the requirements to become a costume designer.

 |Degree Level||Bachelor's degree**|